gbmhunter/eng-graphs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v2.0.0.0  2013/12/23 Added 'Inductor Output Voltage In Simple Boost Converter' graph.
+v2.0.1.0  2013/12/23 Added conditional include for jQuery in all graphs to make sure it is included only once.
+Should fix Wordpress Megamenu clashes, closes #2. v2.0.0.0  2013/12/23 Added 'Inductor Output Voltage In Simple Boost Converter' graph.
 Made graph names unique so that multiple graphs can be displayed on the same page. v1.0.2.0  2013/12/23 Fixed bug where graphs were not scrolling when sliders were moved, it was due to the x-axis having fixed minimum and maximums, closes #1. v1.0.1.0  2013/12/16 Fixed jQuery.csv library script include.